Sports in Charlotte, North Carolina: Events

 As with all of North Carolina, Charlotte is a hotbed of golf and hosts annual events across several tours.
 The PGA Tour stops in Charlotte once a year for the Wells Fargo Championship at the Quail Hollow Club and in 2017 the club will host the 99th PGA Championship.
 River Run Country Club in Davidson plays host the Web.com Tour's Chiquita Classic and Raintree Country Club is the home of the Symetra Classic, an event on the LPGA's developmental Symetra Tour.

 The U.S. National Whitewater Center is an official United States Olympic Committee training site for whitewater slalom racing and has hosted Olympic team qualifying events.

 The Belk Bowl is played every December in Charlotte and features teams from the Atlantic Coast Conference and Southeastern Conference.

 Brooklandwood in the nearby Union County town of Mineral Springs is the site of the Queens Cup Steeplechase, one of steeplechase horse racing's major annual events.
 The program consists of several races, and is held the last Saturday of April and also features a Jack Russell Terrier judging contest.
+This event ran from 1995 to 2023.
+The Queen's City Polo Cup is scheduled to replace this event in 2026.

 Several cycling events take place in Charlotte including the Presbyterian Hospital Invitational Criterium and 24-Hours of Booty.